Are you trying to bridge the communication gap in your relationship? It’s easier than you think! Let me start with a quick story…

 If you are a man, be willing to listen before rushing to offer solutions.
 If you are a woman, be willing to hear solutions once in a while.
 When you meet in the middle, both spouses will benefit.

-I recommend this Conversation Starters guide to help you bridge the communication gap in your relationship while tackling those tough conversations topics of intimacy, finances, and family that impact your marriage.
+I recommend this Conversation Starters guide to help you bridge the communication gap in your relationship while tackling those tough conversations topics of romance, finances, and family that impact your marriage.

 What communication problems are you currently facing in your relationship?